afollestad/material-dialogs/README.md

 By default, Material Dialogs will use the Roboto Medium font for the dialog title and action buttons on Lollipop.
 Below Lollipop, Roboto Regular with a bold style will be used in place of Roboto Medium (due to Roboto Medium not being available as a system font until Lollipop).
-Note that Roboto is only a system font on devices that implement it as such; a lot of LG devices and Samsung devices that are not Nexus devices use handwriting-style fonts.

 If you want this default behavior to be avoided, you can make a call to `disableDefaultFonts()` when using the `Builder`.
-This will result in the library not applying and medium or bold styling, and everything will use the regular system font.
+This will result in the library not applying Roboto and Roboto Medium fonts, and everything will use the regular system font.

 If you want to explicitly use custom fonts, you can make a call to `typeface(String, String)` when using the `Builder`.
 This will pull fonts from TTF files in your project's `assets` folder.
 For an example,